Solar Guide

 The New York Solar Equipment Tax Credit is a state tax incentive that helps homeowners reduce the cost of going solar.
 This credit allows you to claim 25% of your qualified solar energy system equipment costs, up to a maximum credit of $5,000.
 The solar system must be installed at your primary residence in New York State and used for heating, cooling, hot water, or electricity generation.

-You can qualify for this credit in three ways: by purchasing solar equipment outright, entering into a lease agreement for solar equipment, or signing a power purchase agreement (PPA) that spans at least 10 years to buy electricity from solar panels you don’t own.
-While this credit isn’t refundable (meaning you won’t get cash back if the credit exceeds your tax liability), any unused portion can be carried forward for up to five years, giving you flexibility to use the full benefit over time.
-This makes solar more affordable by reducing your New York State income tax bill dollar-for-dollar.
+You can qualify for this credit in three ways: purchasing solar equipment outright, entering a lease agreement for solar equipment, or signing a power purchase agreement (PPA) that spans at least 10 years for solar-generated electricity.
+While this is a non-refundable credit (meaning it can only reduce your tax liability to zero), any unused portion can be carried forward for up to five years, giving you flexibility to use the full benefit over time.
+To claim this credit, you’ll need to file Form IT-255 with your New York State tax return.

 New York’s Property Tax Exemption for solar energy systems allows homeowners to avoid paying property taxes on the increased value that solar panels add to their home.
 When you install a solar system, your home’s assessed value typically increases, but this exemption protects you from paying higher property taxes on that added value for 15 years.
-The exemption applies to the difference between your home’s value with and without the solar system.

-To qualify, your solar system must be constructed between January 1, 1991 and January 1, 2030, or have existed before July 1, 1988.
-The system must include equipment like solar panels, inverters, batteries, and other components necessary for collecting and converting solar energy.
+To qualify, your renewable energy system must be constructed between January 1, 1991 and January 1, 2030.
 There are no income requirements or property location restrictions.
-However, this exemption is subject to local option, meaning your county, city, town, village, or school district can choose to opt out of offering this benefit.
-You’ll need to check with your local tax assessor to confirm the exemption is available in your area.
+However, this exemption is subject to “local option,” meaning your county, city, town, village, or school district can choose to opt out of offering this benefit.
+Some jurisdictions may also require you to enter into a payment-in-lieu-of-taxes (PILOT) agreement, though they must notify you within 60 days of receiving written notice of your intent to install a system.

-New York’s Sales Tax Exemption for residential solar energy systems helps homeowners save money by eliminating sales tax on solar equipment purchases and installation.
-This state-level incentive has been available since 2005 and removes the standard 4% New York State sales tax, plus the additional 3/8% tax that applies in the Metropolitan Commuter Transportation District (which includes New York City and surrounding counties).
+New York’s Sales Tax Exemption for residential solar energy systems removes state sales tax from your solar purchase and installation.
+This means you won’t pay the standard 4% New York State sales tax or the additional 3/8% tax that applies in the Metropolitan Commuter Transportation District (which includes New York City and surrounding counties).
+The exemption has been available since 2005 and applies to all residential solar equipment and installation services.

 The NY-Sun Program is New York State’s comprehensive solar incentive initiative that provides financial support to make solar installations more affordable for homeowners, businesses, and communities across the state.
-Administered by NYSERDA (New York State Energy Research and Development Authority) in partnership with local utilities, this program offers direct cash incentives to reduce the upfront cost of installing solar panels on your property.
+Administered by NYSERDA (New York State Energy Research and Development Authority) in partnership with local utilities, this program offers direct cash incentives to help offset the upfront costs of installing solar panels on your property.

 Ready to start saving with solar?